From Muller to Parity and Rabin Automata: Optimal Transformations Preserving (History) Determinism: The Zielonka tree: An optimal approach to Muller languages

-We remark that we can extract a "$\SS_i$-FSCC@@letterGame" from any "$\SS_i$-closed@@letterGame" "subgraph" of $\subgame{S_j} \prodMem{\ss_j} \M_j$, that will be contained in the "$\SS_i$-region@@rec" $S_j$, so it suffices to prove the existence of such "$\SS_i$-closed@@letterGame" subgraphs.
+We remark that we can extract a "$\SS_i$-FSCC@@letterGame" from any "$\SS_i$-Adam-closed@@letterGame" "subgraph" of $\subgame{S_j} \prodMem{\ss_j} \M_j$, that will be contained in the "$\SS_i$-region@@rec" $S_j$, so it suffices to prove the existence of such "$\SS_i$-Adam-closed@@letterGame" subgraphs.
 We also recall that in $\subgame{S_j} \prodMem{\ss_j} \M_j$ all choices are left to Adam, so he can choose to produce any path in this product whenever the play arrives to a vertex $v$ in $S_j$.

-Suppose by contradiction that no "accessible" "$\SS_i$-closed@@letterGame" "subgraph" exists in any of the products.
+Suppose by contradiction that no "accessible" "$\SS_i$-Adam-closed@@letterGame" "subgraph" exists in any of the products.
 We consider a "play" in which "Adam" does the following: \begin{enumerate}[label=(\alph*)] \item the letters that he gives form a word $w\in\SS^\oo$ such that $\minf(w) = \SS_i$, \item each time that the "play" arrives to a region $S_j$, he exists this region in a finite number of steps. \end{enumerate} Indeed, he can ensure to exit regions $S_j$ while only producing letters in $\SS_i$ by Lemma~\ref{lemma-ZT:exist-X-closed-regions}.
 By Claim~\ref{claim-ZT:strat}, the minimal colour produced infinitely often by such a play is even.
 By Remark~\ref{rmk-ZT:projections-runs-letter-game}, we can project such a play in the automaton $\A$, obtaining an "accepting@@run" "run over" $w$.
 This is a contradiction, since $w\notin \Muller{\F} = \Lang{\A}$ (because $\SS_i\notin \F$).
 We conclude that some $\subgame{S_j} \prodMem{\ss_j} \M_j$ admits a "$\SS_i$-FSCC@@letterGame", and therefore $\letterGame{\A}$ admits some "$\SS_i$-closed subgame". \end{proof}

 We can now infer Proposition~\ref{prop-ZT:existance-disjoint-subautomata} in the case in which the "root" of $\zielonkaTree{\F}$ is "round": from Lemma~\ref{lemma-ZT:existance-Ai-closed-regions}, we obtain "$\SS_i$-closed subgames" in $\letterGame{\A}$ for each $i\in\{1,\dots, k\}$ that are moreover contained in "$\SS_i$-regions".
 Therefore, their $\projLetterGame{\A}$-projections are disjoint (Remark~\ref{rmk-ZT:disjoint-projections}), and each of these projections "induces@@aut" an "HD@@aut""-subautomaton" recognising $\restSubsets{\F}{\SS_i}$ (Lemma~\ref{lemma-ZT:Ai-closed-sets-induce-HD-automata}).